 To complete our take on the remaining top ten FTSE 350 shares here’s the final few from last week.
-As I’ve explained, the main purpose for these shares is their fundamentals.
-As we are looking at particularly long-term holds the chart (even a 10 year weekly bar chart, as shown below) becomes irrelevant.
+As I’ve explained, the primary purpose for these shares is their fundamentals.
+As we are looking at mainly, long-term holds the chart (even a 10-year weekly bar chart, as shown below) becomes irrelevant.
 However, it’s always nice not to have to spend the first few years of ownership out of the money.
-Therefore, please do your own due diligence but these charts may help.
+Therefore, please do your due diligence, but these charts may help.

-There is a 50% probability of a pull back with Wizz to the 1,300 area, as marked below.
-However, price is currently centrally located in a possible big trading range (TR) so a push up to the top of the marked TR is a consideration.
+There is a 50% probability of a pullback with Wizz to the 1,300 area, as marked below.
+However, the price is currently centrally located in a possible big trading range (TR), so a push up to the top of the marked TR is a consideration.
 The big TR will only reveal itself after another touch at the top and bottom.

 Shire is a lot at 5,000.
-However, do not misinterpret this as expensive or over valued.
+However, do not misinterpret this as expensive or overvalued.
 Price and value, in this sense, as we know, are not correlated.
-Pharmaceutical companies are liable to large share price movements.
-Shire being one of the more stable for reasons that our further due diligence will reveal.
-Again, we are looking for a break out here from its previous high of about 5,750 or a pull back to firmly cement the bottom of the trading range.
+Pharmaceutical companies are liable to considerable share price movements.
+Shire, being one of the more stable for reasons that our further due diligence will reveal.
+Again, we are looking for a break out here from its previous high of about 5,750 or a pullback to cement the bottom of the trading range firmly.

-The FTSE 100 is largely influenced by the big commodity companies, even though it is weighted by market capitalisation.
+The FTSE 100 is mostly influenced by the big commodity companies, even though weighted by market capitalisation.
 Therefore I’d be reluctant to use the FTSE 100 as a barometer for our top ten shares.